 Welcome back to everyone who has returned to my blog and thanks for all the encouraging words and messages.
-Also, just a 'hello' to any new followers, it’s so good to have you here.
+Also, just a hello to any new followers, it’s so good to have you here.

 For me it’s about taking a moment to stop, and appreciate the now.
 It’s the bird call in summer, the seasonal changes in spring and autumn, the mackerel skies and most importantly, it's watching your children grow.
 It's about enjoying all of those things without work pressures playing on the mind and the mundane 9-5 invading your private thoughts, those things don't matter in the grand scheme of things.
 They shouldn't dictate our lives or govern how we live.

-Other than a few boxsets and the odd '24 hours in A&E' (yup, sucker for a medical documentary), watched in the last hour before bed, we don't watch much tv, meaning that I get a good three hours extra time to work in the evening, when the house is (usually) quiet.This helps get a lot more work done.
+Other than a few boxsets and the odd 24 hours in A&E (yup, I'm a sucker for a medical documentary), watched in the last hour before bed, we don't watch much tv, meaning that I get a good three hours extra time to work in the evening, when the house is (usually) quiet.This helps get a lot more work done.
 Oh, and I gave up Facebook in January which is something I haven't for one moment regretted (sorry Zuckerberg), in some ways that was the most positive change I made.

-All these things have been really useful in making time management more manageable and in helping ensure that the work-life balance feels more, 'balanced'.
-The most important thing I've learnt in 'seeking simplicity' is that no matter how daunting, you have to be true to yourself, always and just take a moment to stop, and let your senses guide you.
+All these things have been really useful in making time management more manageable and in helping ensure that the work-life balance feels more, balanced.
+The most important thing I've learnt in seeking simplicity is that no matter how daunting, you have to be true to yourself always and just take a moment to stop, and let your senses guide you.

 And it's in this vein that I want to run my business.
 I have no interest in growing a large company, I want this business to work for me and all the lovely people who I meet along the waty will just be an extra special bonus...

 You can find out more about my tours here.